-Charities Chosen to Support and Promote
+Charities Chosen to Support

-As the Charter Trustees are unable to obtain charitable status, the Mayor may select Charites to support and promote throughout their municipal year.
-However, please be advised this is a role that the Civic Team are unable to offer PA support to.
-The Charter Trustees are unable to hold charitable events as they do not have a registered charity number or accept cash or cheque donations on behalf of a Charity, as there is no longer a separate bank account for accounting purposes.
+As the Charter Trustees are unable to obtain charitable status, the Mayor may select

+Charites to support throughout their municipal year.
+The Charter Trustees are unable to hold charitable events or accept cash or cheque donations on behalf of a Charity as they do not have a registered charity number,

-If you are offered a donation, this must be given directly to the chosen charity as we are unable to account for such transactions transparently.
+If a Trustee is offered a donation, this must be given directly to the chosen charity as we are unable to account for such transactions transparently.
 We would advise that any potential donor is directed to visit the nominated charity website to make a donation online or via one of the Just Giving type webpages.